-Cyclops was initially a series of five poetry magazines produced in Norwich in 1968 and 1969.
-They are interesting because they and a few other magazines, such as Norch, represent local examples of the mimeograph revolution that was sweeping the United States and Britain.
+Cyclops was initially a series of four poetry magazines produced in Norwich in 1968 and 1969.
+The magazines were followed by Cyclops events or happenings which can be read about here.
+The magazines are interesting because they and a few other magazines, such as Norch, represent local examples of the mimeograph revolution that was sweeping the United States and Britain.
 The first edition of Cyclops is especially interesting because it is called the "Unicorn appeal issue".

 No, the deluded hippies were not fund raising for the return of a mythical beast but rather the Brighton bookshop called the "Unicorn" which had been raided by the police and its owner Bill Butler charged with obscenity and heavily fined.

 The list of contributors is interesting because they show local talent such as Maurice Carpenter, Tim Sillence and Jeff Nuttall but also what I term "the Brighton connection" of Peter Riley, Paul Evans, Bill Butler and Richard Cupidi.
 Students from the University of East Anglia (UEA) are represented by Snoo Wilson, Malcolm Johnston, Berkely Henegan and Sarah Sladden.
 Carl Weissner (described as from San Francisco) was a German associate of Nuttall who published Jeff in his own Klacto mag.
 Pete Hoida was a confidante and friend of Tim Sillence from his Cheltenham days.
 Oh, and there is some musician called Marc Bolan.....

 This jewel of a book was actually published at Bristow's by the Wild Pigeon Press.
 The rest of the series were not and the focus seems to move away from the bookshop towards the UEA.